 State of the Union 2023: business competitiveness and tackling regulatory burdens must be priorities

-- Too many structural regulatory obstacles and non-technical barriers to doing business across borders remain.
-Further integration of the single market is needed to strengthen the European economy, stimulating innovation and ensuring that the EU remains an attractive manufacturing location for both already established businesses and foreign investors.
+SOTEU2023 in fact contained several positive messages for chambers and their members that correlated with our requests.
+At the same time, we are attentive to what was left unsaid, or remains unclear.
+The absence of any reference to the single market was striking as we mark its 30th anniversary.
+Further integration of the single market is needed to strengthen the European economy, stimulating innovation, and ensuring that the EU remains an attractive manufacturing location for both already established businesses and foreign investors.

 Commission measures to reduce reporting requirements on businesses by 25% remain pending.
 They must go beyond improvements of the better regulation tools and focus on the substantial input provided to the Industrial Forum to map a list of 20 EU regulations ripe for this exercise if they are to fulfil President von der Leyen’s aim to “make business easier in Europe”.
 And the scope must cover not only existing reporting obligations, but also those linked to pending and potential new legislative requirements.

 The President’s announcement of a report on the future of European competitiveness by Italian Prime Minister Mario Draghi’s is welcomed.
 This can set the tone and parameters to complete the current legislative term in a business-friendly manner and to carry this over into the 2024-2029 period.
 Eurochambres and the chamber network look forward to contributing to this agenda.